MadMatcher/MadLib/docs/madlib-technical-guide.md

 ```
 This will load in the features list from the 'features.pkl' file in the directory where your Python script lives (using spark-submit) on your master node.

-### DataFrames

 #### save_dataframe(dataframe, path)

-Save a DataFrame to disk with automatic detection between Pandas and Spark DataFrames.
-Saves the DataFrame as a parquet file.

 ```python
 from MadLib import save_dataframe